appellod/example-serverless-application/README.md

 will default to your `settings.sh` file.

 **Run Test Suite**
 The test suite uses [Mocha](https://mochajs.org/).
-Make sure a local MongoDB instance is running and run the test suite using:
+Make sure your application dependencies are running and start the test suite using:
 ```
 npm test